 Beyond maintaining an active touring and recording schedule, Larson continues to be a sought after clinician and master class presenter at several high schools and Universities across the Midwest and beyond, including appearances at HKU Conservatory-Utrecht, University of Iowa, Drake University, University of Northern Iowa, Temple University, Yale, Manhattan School of Music, and University of North Texas among many others.
 Adam is currently on faculty at University of Missouri-Kansas City Conservatory, where he teaches saxophone and music business.

-Adam is the author of a jazz etude book entitled “Leaps & Sounds: 12 Contemporary Etudes for Jazz Saxophone”, that has been sold in over 30 countries and States.
+Adam has authored two jazz etude books; “Leaps & Sounds: 12 Contemporary Etudes for Jazz Saxophone” Volumes I and II , that have been sold in over 30 countries and States.
 He is also the author of “Conversation Starters: 180 pieces of Jazz Vocabulary” and created and released a successful online masterclass dedicated exclusively to developing great technique, called “Lighting-Fast and Crystal- Clean”.
 He maintains an impressive portfolio of commissioned ensemble writing for school jazz ensembles, having written more than thirty original works to date.
 Adam was commissioned by the Illinois Music Educators Association to compose the All-State composition for the 2020 convention.
 Larson is a Teaching Artist for Jazz at Lincoln Center’s “Let Freedom Swing” program, The New York Pops Ed education programs, and has a diverse private lesson studio of Skype students from the U.S. and abroad.

 With a vested interest in giving back, Larson has also worked in various capacities with organizations that showcase exceptional young talent in the United States.
 Adam has served as a mentor for the Grammy Foundation and as an adjudicator for the YoungArts organization.
-Serving in the role of creative director of the YoungArts New York regional show, Larson has presented multiple genre-bending, interdisciplinary performances held at the Baryshhnikov Arts Center in New York City.
-Larson currently resides in New York with his beautiful wife, Tierney and sons Jack and Clark.
+Serving in the role of creative director of the YoungArts New York regional show, Larson has presented multiple genre-bending, interdisciplinary performances held at the Baryshnikov Arts Center in New York City.
+Larson currently resides in Kansas City with his beautiful wife, Tierney and sons Jack and Clark.